 3. Learning Bayes filter

-How was SpamAssassin integrated into the Exchange Server Toolbox?
+How was SpamAssassin integrated into Exchange Server Toolbox?

-SpamAssassin works as a condition in the rule system.
+SpamAssassin uses a condition in the rule system.
 The system works just like the rule system in Outlook: if certain conditions are met, the program triggers a predefined action.